Comparing Bereavement and Medical Depression

 Emotional grief symptoms can include:

-In contrast to grief and bereavement, in which symptoms typically ease over time, major depression is defined as sadness, loss of interest, and fatigue that cyclically appear and disappear, or that does not lessen much with time.
+In contrast to grief and bereavement, where symptoms typically ease over time, major depression is defined as sadness, loss of interest, and fatigue that cyclically appear and disappear, or that so not lessen much with time.
 Major depression can be treated with medication, therapy, or both; however, all people experiencing this condition typically need professional help.
 Major depression is sometimes also referred to as clinical or medical depression.

-This mental health condition affects about 6.7 percent of US adults, ages 18 and older; however, between 20 and 25 percent of adults suffer an episode of clinical depression as some point in their lives, and this can sometimes be related to grief or bereavement.
+According to the National Institute of Mental Health (NIMH), 21 million Americans live with depression, and between 20 and 25 percent of adults suffer an episode of clinical depression as some point in their lives — which can sometimes be related to grief or bereavement.
 Almost twice as many women receive diagnoses of major depression compared to men.

 There are several potential symptoms of major depression.
 To meet diagnostic criteria, a person must experience at least five of the following symptoms nearly every day for about two weeks.